baneyue/incubator-weex/doc/source/references/modules/modal.md

 - `callback` (function): callback when complete.

 This method has a callback function whose arguments will be:
-- `result`(string): the title text of the button that clicked by user.
+- `resultVo`(string): the title text of the button that clicked by user.

 ### prompt(options, callback)